VitorJeronimo/CSCI3428_Eskasoni_Project/README.md

+# Note
+*Aij?* is currently being refactored to guarantee a bug-free experience to all players and administrators.
+We will be back soon!

 # CSCI3428 - Saint Mary's University: Eskasoni Project
 This project is a version of a Mi’kmaw Scattergories game called *Aij?*, developed for the Mi’kmaw community at Eskasoni.